devopsdays/devopsdays-web/content/events/2020-singapore/sponsor.md

 ## THE SMALL PRINT

 WE CANNOT RELEASE ATTENDEE INFORMATION; SIZE & PLACEMENT OF LOGOS VARY ACCORDING TO SPONSORSHIP; PLEASE PROVIDE US WITH A VECTOR / HIGH RESOLUTION LOGO FOR THE PRINT PROGRAM.
-ALL EXCLUDING <a href="https://en.wikipedia.org/wiki/Goods_and_Services_Tax_Singapore" target="_blank">GST</a>.

 TO ALLOW US SUFFICIENT TIME TO PREPARE FOR AND ORGANISE THE MARKETING AND OTHER RELEVANT ACTIVITIES, PLEASE PROVIDE IN A TIMELY MANNER YOUR LOGO AND OTHER RELEVANT MATERIALS OR INFORMATION REQUIRED FOR SUCH PURPOSES.

 <a name="faq"></a>

 ## Sponsor FAQ

 ### How big is our booth space?